HEPTACOM/heptaconnect-docs/docs/adr/2021-04-13-portal-dependency-injection-implementation.md

 ## Decision

-* Use symfony dependency injection
+* Use Symfony dependency injection
-* Replace custom service container with symfony
+* Replace custom service container with Symfony
 * Enable auto-wiring, auto-configuration and automatic PSR-4 resource loading
 * Automatically load flow components and drop their definition from portals